LakeinLove/Mage-The-Awakening/Mage Society/Orders/Seers of the Throne.md

 Through varied means of Fallen divination — Tarot and dream interpretation being the two most popular methods — Seers gain insights into where to act and what to do to further the [[Peoples/Exarchs|Exarchs]]’ power.
 The Tyrants control the world, after all — the marks of their will are there, if only you look for them with the requisite wisdom to comprehend.

-The Seers are obsessed with omens and signs, even beyond raw applications of the [[Fate]] and [[Time]] Arcana.
+The Seers are obsessed with omens and signs, even beyond raw applications of the [[Fate]] and [[Time]] [[Arcanum|Arcana]].
 They listen for [[High Speech]] in the white noise of radio telescopes, consult charts of bird migrations, and enslave Sleepers who have the gift of foresight.
 The more Seers work the [[Peoples/Exarchs|Exarchs]]’ will, the more rewards they find, including unique praxes (that still serve the Tyrants), artifacts of Atlantis, and Supernal Verges.

 ### From the Iron Pyramid comes prestige and servitude